 St. Lucia offers some excellent beaches.
 While the sand on the beaches might not be quite as soft as those on Barbados or Aruba, the views are spectacular all around the island and there are even several black sand beaches which you can visit.
 My recommended beach is Pigeon Island Beach.
 It is beautiful with lots of soft honey-colored sand but isn’t as busy as some of the other more popular beaches.
 There is also the excellent Pigeon Island National Park nearby that you can visit.

 My problem with some of the other Caribbean islands is that besides beautiful beaches there isn’t a whole lot to see and do.
-This is not the case here.
+That is not the case here.
 The wildlife is outstanding ranging from giant toads to Manatees!
-See Beaches Magazine’s list of their top ten on Saint Lucia – 10 Amazing Creatures Found on Saint Lucia.

 It provides for some serious adrenaline pumping activities.
 You can zip line, bungee jump, ride 4x4s, jet ski, parachute jump, deep sea fish and of course scuba dive.
 (Of course; before booking any of these activities make sure to understand the risks, read the reviews, look at the qualifications required and make sure that you have safe travel practices.)

 One of my favorite tours, I have ever taken in the Caribbean is based in Saint Lucia.
-If you can, request Bumpy – he is hilarious!
+Our guide was fun and hilarious!

 If it’s romance you are after, this island oozes romance.
 On one trip here, my husband and I came for a quiet getaway.
 We stayed at the Viceroy Sugar Beach Resort.
 We took a private catamaran out on the ocean and admired the island from the water, spent time as a couple in the spa, sat for days and read books on our balcony overlooking the ocean, took walks together on the beach, enjoyed lots of great food, marveled as the rain poured and poured and then gave way to lush green beauty, and sat on the little beach between the Pitons and enjoyed the incredible view.
 Again, this island is one of my favorites for the scenery, natural beauty AND romance.